Professor Veronica C. Gonzales-Zamora

 Member of the New Mexico Bar

-Veronica Gonzales-Zamora has taught the Southwest Indian Law Clinic, moot court, civil procedure I and II, and ethics.
+Veronica Gonzales-Zamora has taught the Southwest Indian Law Clinic, appellate decision-making, civil procedure I and II, poverty law, and ethics.
 A New Mexican native, Gonzales-Zamora is a first-generation college graduate.

 During law school, as an Arturo Jaramillo Summer Clerk, Gonzales-Zamora worked for David H. Urias (’01) at the civil litigation firm Freedman Boyd Hollander Goldberg Urias & Ward P.A..
 She later worked for other notable alumni including as an extern for retired Justice Charles W. Daniels (‘69) of the New Mexico Supreme Court; as a law clerk for Morris Chavez (‘98) at SaucedoChavez, P.C.; and as a research assistant for Beth Gillia (’97) at the Institute of Public Law.
 As a student in the Southwest Indian Law Clinic she co-briefed and argued an appeal before the New Mexico Court of Appeals under the supervision of Professor Barbara Creel (’90), and graduated with clinical honors.